chihyunkim/quarto-website-test/methods.md

 ## Step 4: County imputation

 In this step, we imputed county locations for payments that were missing a geocoded county.

-This step was necessary for 54,831 rows of payment data where the county geo-identifier was missing.
+Before imputation, 54,831 rows in the ERA1 PHPDF and 265,703 rows in the ERA2 (2023 Q4) PHPDF were missing county location.

+Our imputation process assigned county locations to 29,445 rows previously missing county locations in ERA1 (54% of missing-county records) and to 123,788 rows for ERA2 (47%).

-For each program, we used two methods:
+For each PHPDF, we used two methods:

 ### Use grantee geography for counties/single-county cities

-For county-level grantees and city-level grantees whose jurisdictions are included in only one geographic county, we imputed as the county of payment the geographic county of the grantee's jurisdiction.
+For county-level grantees and city-level grantees whose jurisdictions were included in only one geographic county, we imputed as the county of payment the geographic county of the grantee's jurisdiction.

 ### Use City + ZIP: county crosswalk for states